Understanding Cape Town

 It is a mesmerizing storytelling experience, told within the context of Cape Town, referring to the architecture, landmarks, and spatial planning of the city throughout.
 It will provide you with astonishing insight into the Cape Town (and South Africa) of today.

 The Cape Town story is presented in easy-to-listen parts along the way.
 We start off with the 1870s 2nd Industrial Revolution and the Scramble for Africa before returning to pre-colonial history.
 From ancient African Empires to the local San and Khoi people.
-On to Portuguese seafarers, conflicts at Salt River, the emergence of Britian and the Netherlands as seafaring nations, a shipwreck and the eventual establishment of a Dutch refreshment station for ships.
+On to Portuguese seafarers, conflicts at Salt River, the emergence of Britain and the Netherlands as seafaring nations, a shipwreck and the eventual establishment of a Dutch refreshment station for ships.

 This is followed by the events that shaped Cape Town: